k2-fsa/sherpa/docs/source/ncnn/install/index.rst

    aarch64-embedded-linux
    riscv64-embedded-linux

-If you want to build an Android app, please refer to :ref:`sherpa-ncnn-android`.
+If you want to build an Android app, see :ref:`sherpa-ncnn-android`.
-If you want to build an iOS app, please refer to :ref:`sherpa-ncnn-ios`.
+If you want to build an iOS app, see :ref:`sherpa-ncnn-ios`.